JonathanVegasP/flutter_router/README.md

           child: child,
         );
       },
-      //Define if you want or don't want use native transitions
+      //Define if you want or don't want use native transitions (Default true)
       useNativeTransitions: !kIsWeb || Platform.isIOS,
     );
   }